jf-godbout/jf-godbout.github.io/_pages/team.md

 **Sahar Omidi Shayegan**

 [Sahar Omidi Shayegan](https://saharshayegan.github.io/) is an MSc student in Computer Science at McGill University.
 She is supervised by Dr. Reihaneh Rabbany and focuses on network science, particularly graph neural networks and natural language processing.
 Her research delves into computational social science, with a keen interest in using language features on graphs to uncover patterns.
 Her latest work explores political ideologies in spaces without well-defined parties.

-**Tamara Jacod**

-[Tamara Jacod](https://www.linkedin.com/in/tamara-jacod/) is an experienced Education Specialist   holding   a   Master's   degree   in Society, Culture and Politics in Education from   the   University   of   British   Colombia focusing on the impact of AI and data collection on education systems.
-Boasting extensive expertise across varied regions such as North America, Asia, and Western and Central Africa, she has demonstrated proficiency in planning, coordinating, and overseeing   research   endeavors   (both quantitative   and   qualitative),   with   a successful   history   of   managing   projects across diverse countries.
-She possesses strong skills in offering technical guidance, fostering capacity building, and ensuring quality assurance in education   research   initiatives   in   NGOs,   public   health   and   international organizations.
-She has a strong track record in enhancing partnerships with governments, implementing partners, and donors as well as facilitating resource mobilization and knowledge exchange.

 **Zachary Yang**